mboekamp03/CSC_212_Gradebook/README.md

 7: Change the Total Grade
 0: To Quit
 ```
-Once this appears, enter the number which corresponds to your desire output.
+Once this appears, enter the number which corresponds to your desired output.

 Instructions for Choices
 ---------------------